How Anxious Am I? Take This Anxiety Self-Assessment

 • Leibowitz Social Anxiety Scale (LSAS)

-Benefits of normal level anxiety
+Benefits of treating anxiety

 Bizarrely enough, the right amount of anxiety is actually beneficial.
 Anxiety is an instinctive way our body handles stress.
 In fact, it is anxiety and stress that makes up the fight in the “fight-or-flight” response to intense situations, it’s why the limbic system does such a good job keeping us from harm.
 The limbic system is the area of the brain in charge of behavioral and emotional reactions, specifically when it comes to behaviors required for survival.
+For example, if you were face to face with a cougar, your limbic system would start to prepare your body to run away: you would feel your heart rate increase, your muscles tense, and your adrenaline pumping.

 Scientific benefits of normal anxiety levels include: